 Intuition in Action: As if I Needed Any More Reinforcement

 Those of you who know me, know that I trust my intuition.
 In some ways, I can seem enigmatic to people about why I do or do not do some things because a lot of it comes from intuitive knowledge.
-My closer friends simply know that I'm trusting my inner guidance, and most of the time things, turn out really, really well because I do.
-I think one of my new favorite examples of just how crucial intuition is comes from a story from last summer.
+My closer friends simply know that I’m trusting my inner guidance, and most of the time things, turn out really, really well because I do.
+The story that follows is one my more powerful affirmations of my intuition.

-I had just really gotten into conscious dancing last spring, and there's a huge dance gathering that happens up in Nevada City each summer (It's called, Dance Camp, FYI).
-I had about 5 different people mention it to me, including my best friend who isn't even involved with any of this stuff.
-Usually, that's a pretty big critical mass for me to go check something out, but I had a feeling that I shouldn't.
+I had just really gotten into conscious dancing last spring, and there was a huge dance gathering that was going to happen up in Nevada City.
+I had about 5 different people mention it to me, including my best friend at the time who wasn’t even involved with any of this stuff.
+Usually, that’s a pretty big critical mass for me to go check something out, but I had a feeling that I shouldn’t.
 I had a feeling that I should stay close to home.
 So I did for most of June, and then one night coming back from a dance class, my stomach was feeling really cramped.
-I tossed and turned all night, and the intensity of it grew and grew until I was in the emergency room by 9am.
+I tossed and turned all night, and the intensity of it grew and grew until I was in the emergency room by 9 am.
 Turns out, I got appendicitis, and thank God that I was only 13 minutes away from a hospital.
-If I had gone to Dance Camp, I'd have been far away in Nevada City, and who knows what might have happened then.
+If I had gone to Dance Camp, I’d have been far away in Nevada City, and who knows what might have happened then.

 Origins of Intuition